ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 ## Install Azure IoT Hub DeviceExplorer
 Azure IoT Hub only allows connections from known devices that present proper credentials.
 In this lab series you will use either the _DeviceExplorer_ utility or the _iothub-explorer_ command line interface to provision a device for use in Azure IoT Hub.
 While Azure IoT Hub supports multiple authentication schemes, you will use pre-shared keys in this lab series.

-The simplest way to provision a new device is with the _DeviceManager_ utility (Windows only).
+The simplest way to provision a new device is with the _DeviceExplorer_ utility (Windows only).
 If you are using Windows, download and run [Device Explorer][deviceexplorer].
 After running the installed, the _DeviceExplorer.exe_ can be found at __C:\Program Files (x86)\Microsoft\DeviceExplorer__.
 When you run the utility you need to input the _iothubowner_ connection strong (from the previous step) in the _IoT Hub Connection String_ field found in the _Configuration_ tab.

 <img src="/images/deviceexplorer01.png"/>